cloudstaking/terraform-scaleway-polkadot/README.md

 # terraform-scaleway-polkadot

-Terraform module to bootstrap Scaleway instances for Kusama/Polkadot validators.
+Terraform module to bootstrap ready-to-use _single node_ (or optionally _active-standby_) Kusama/Polkadot validators in Scaleway.
 It creates security group, instance volume (`200 GB` by default) and ensure the latest snapshot from [Polkashots](https://polkashots.io).

 ## Requirements